LighMing/Video-capture-Easy-way-/README.md

 - NumPy: This library is used for scientific computing in Python.
 It can be installed with .pip install numpy

 ## Usage
 To use, initialize the script in a Python environment.
 The script will open a new window showing the video stream from the webcam.
 The video stream will be saved to .
-To stop the video capture, press the key on your keyboard.output.aviq
+To stop the video capture, press the key on your keyboard.`output.aviq`

 ## Understanding the Code.